SumoLogic/sumologic-documentation/docs/dashboards-new/panels/map-charts.md

 | sort _count
 ```

-Or, you could use the geo lookup operator to create a map chart:
+Or, you'd use the geo lookup operator to create a map chart:

 ```sql
 _sourceCategory=Error